Welcome to today's edition of the Rush 24-7 podcast.

 No, no, no, no, no.

-All kinds of like we even have some people at CNN that do this.
+All kinds of, like, we even have some people at CNN that do this.

-And they taped themselves doing it too.
+And they tape themselves doing it, too.

 This is so common.

-It's just no nothing to see here on that score for don't be negatively affected by the fact that the guy is doing whatever he's doing to his computer.
+Don't be negatively affected by the fact that the guy is doing whatever he's doing to his computer.

 Okay, here it is again from the top.